Correct layout of print files

 •For two-colour prints (2/0 = spot colour + black), only two colour channels are needed.

 Depending on the product, we are able to process the following formats:

 PDF/X-1a: In a PDF/X-1a All images and fonts must be embedded or converted into vectors.
 Transparencies are not allowed.
 If not stated differently in the product description we

 recommend you submit a PDF/X-1a with the colour profile ISO Coated v2

 300% assigned to this.

-You can save your artwork correctly in Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Inkscape (free software) this way:
+Here is how to correctly save your artwork in Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Inkscape (freeware) this way:

 To avoid writings and other important information like logos etc

 being cut off, these items should be placed at least 3mm (5mm for

 posters and 7mm for magazines) away from the edges.